 Mountains, forests and a whole lot of cold.
-That’s what I was expecting when we moved to British Columbia in 2011.
+That’s what I was expecting when we moved to British Columbia seven years ago.
 Turns out that Canada had a few surprises up its sleeve.
-I had already got a hint that my imagined idea of Canada was a little wrong after a visit to Quebec and New Brunswick a few years before, but I really had no idea…
+I had already got a hint that my imagined idea of Canada was a little wrong after a visit to Quebec and New Brunswick a few years before.
+But, really, I had no idea.

 I knew about the Redwoods in California but I didn’t know that Canada had their own record-breaking version.
-One highlight of 2014 was walking among the giants in Carmanah Walbran, a wonderfully overgrown Provincial Park near Vancouver Island’s West Coast.
+One highlight was walking amongst the giant trees in Carmanah Walbran, a wonderfully overgrown Provincial Park near Vancouver Island’s West Coast.

 Carcross Desert, Yukon

 Driving towards the small town of Carcross in the Yukon, the idea of seeing a desert was probably the furthest thing from my mind.
 The Yukon is known for rugged, empty wilderness.
 Yet here was a desert.